This article describes the effects of a scorpion sting.

 This article for information only.
 DO NOT use it to treat or manage a scorpion sting.
 If you or someone you are with is stung, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

-Scorpion venom contains the poison.
+Scorpion venom contains toxins.

 This venom is found in scorpions and related species.
+More than 40 species of scorpions are found in the United States.

 In mild cases, the only symptom may be a mild tingling or burning at the site of the sting.